 Polylogarithms

-Uses double precision complex numbers (not arbitrary precision).
-It's goal is an relative error bound 10^{-12}.
+It uses double precision complex numbers (not arbitrary precision).
+It's goal is an relative error bound $10^{-12}$ though there is a keyword accuracy that allows you to change this.

 Input Arguments